9-day wine tasting adventure across Austria, Germany, (Switzerland), and Alsace France

 France: Our tour’s route took us in and out of France and Germany.
 Our scenic drive from the Black Forest in Germany led us down the Rhine River valley and into the picturesque Alsace region of France, with Colmar as our first stop and base for our visit.
 You can’t help but love Colmar, with its adorable old town and cobblestone streets lined with Renaissance era buildings!
 Adding to the charm of this town is its self-designation as the “capital of Alsatian wine”.
 Here, you can’t walk more than a few feet without stumbling upon opportunities to taste some of the local wines.
 We explored Colmar and also a few of the towns along the Alsace Wine Trail ending with a fantastic and educational guided tour of Strasbourg, a town that has such strong German and French influence resulting from its history and location on the border of the two countries.

 Germany – Part 2: Our second segment in Germany included the Mosel region and German Wine Trail.
 This is Germany’s most famous wine region, best known for its Rieslings.
-We had the opportunity to experience an in-depth pairing and tasting at one of the famous wine cellars on our route, which provided a great education on the local viticulture!
+We had the opportunity to experience an in-depth pairing and tasting at one of the famous wine cellars, which provided a great education on the local viticulture!
 As a final treat during our visit in Germany, we explored some of the charming towns and castles along the Rhine.

 This was such a fun tour (that even provided some great education on viticulture), with a fantastic group of people!
 Please make sure to check out some of the images from this trip (as well as many others) in the website photo gallery!